-As GearBrain addressed earlier this week, renters unable to make permanent changes to their property can have a tough time installing smart home equipment.
-Landlords are unlikely to allow the installation of a smart thermostat, or the ripping out of wiring to fit new switches for smart lights.
+As good as today's smart home technology is, renters unable to make permanent changes to their property can have a tough time installing many devices.
+Landlords are unlikely to allow the installation of a smart thermostat, or the ripping out of wiring to fit new switches for smart lights, for example.

-Thankfully, while it remains true that some smart devices simply cannot be fitted to rented properties, there are plenty of plug-and-play products out there to make your home smarter.
+Thankfully, while it remains true that some smart devices simply cannot be fitted to rented properties (like security cameras looking into a shared hallway), there are plenty of plug-and-play products out there to make your home smarter.
 What's more, because these don't require any permanent work to be carried out, they can all be unplugged and taken with you when you move.